Driving from outside

 3. Handler looks up target in the registry’s path map (or hex_id reverse map).

-So commands are one-frame-delayed by design — there’s no ambiguity about which frame’s state corresponds to a given response.
+So commands settle over the next frame or two by design — there’s no ambiguity about which frame’s state corresponds to a given response.
 For test harnesses that need to read the result, the canonical pattern is: command, then await_quiescent (waits a frame), then imgui_snapshot.

 Standalone vs live